Hydraux/hydraux_weather/README.md

-# hydraux_weather
+# Hydraux Weather

-A new Flutter project.
+A weather forecast application that pulls data from https://open-meteo.com